2006 Commonwealth Games

 The host nation Australia topped the medal table for the fifth time in the past five Commonwealth Games, winning the most golds (84) and most medals overall (221).
 England and Canada finished second and third respectively.

 The 2006 Commonwealth Games have been lauded as “best Commonwealth Games ever”.
-A KPMG analysis of Melbourne's 2006 Commonwealth Games found the event prompted an increase in Gross State Product of about $1.6bn over a 20-year period and employment of about 13,600 jobs.
+A KPMG analysis of 2006 Commonwealth Games found the event prompted an increase in gross state product of about A$1.6 billion over a 20-year period and employment of about 13,600 jobs.

 Host selection

+Having previously hosted the 1956 Olympics, Melbourne has hosted world sporting events such as the 1979 World Fencing Championships.
+The city made a bid to host the 1996 Summer Olympics, but was unsuccessful in its bid to Atlanta.
+Following the failure of the Olympic bid, the city would later make plans to host the Commonwealth Games.
 During the 1998 Commonwealth Games in Kuala Lumpur, Malaysia, two cities initially expressed interest in hosting the event; Melbourne, Australia and Wellington, New Zealand.
 Wellington withdrew its bid, citing the costs involved with matching the bid plan presented by Melbourne, which became the default host without members of the Federation going to vote.

 Preparation and development

 Venues

 The following venues were used at the 2006 Commonwealth Games.
 The sport(s) that were played at that venue are listed after it.